 - A tooth abscess can spread in the body.
 A tooth abscess can balloon in size if not treated.
-That is, can cause an large inflammation in the mouth, starting at the root tip under the gums.
-This dental infection can be dangerous if it starts spreading in the mouth, jaw and beyond.
+That is, can cause a large inflammation in the mouth, starting at the root tip under the gums.
+This dental infection can be dangerous if it starts spreading in the mouth, jaw, and beyond.
 Many times your dentist will dentally treat it and prescribe some antibiotics.
 Note, antibiotics by itself does not treat the infection.
 The caries and dental infection will need to be treated by a professional dentist.

 - What is causing the abscess inside your mouth?
-Your local dentist will usually take various dental x-rays and use other imaging machine x-rays such as using an panoramic dental x-ray machine to see what is going on.
+Your local dentist will usually take various dental X-rays and use other imaging machine X-rays such as using a panoramic dental X-ray machine to see what is going on.

 Tooth Abscess Problem Question, Wisdom Teeth Problems Chatting, Local Dental Care Help for Tooth Infection:

 People have problems with their teeth all of the time.
 During a dental emergency, Local Dental Care Help can sometimes be hard to come by.
-Specially, if this is late at night or on the weekend.
+Especially, if this is late at night or on the weekend.
 Also, many people do not have a regular dentist for a variety of reasons.
-Some people do not go to the dentist regularly due to lack of dental insurance coverage, not having financial capability or possibly fear of going to the dentist.
-Some of these people will pay no attention to a small infection or a little pain in their tooth.
+Some people do not go to the dentist regularly due to a lack of dental insurance coverage, not having financial capability, or possibly fear of going to the dentist.
+Some of these people will pay no attention to a small infection or a little pain in their teeth.
 They will wait until the tooth infection has become larger.
-When you’ve got a swollen face because of a severely abscessed tooth, they have little choice but to see a local dentist.
+When you’ve got a swollen face because of a severely abscessed tooth, you have little choice but to see a local dentist.
 Some people may think, well if I just get some antibiotics - that should treat the tooth infection.
-As will discuss more in this online dentists blog, antibiotics will not treat the dental infection.
+As will discuss more in this online dentists blog, antibiotics will not treat dental infections.
 The infection of the tooth and the cavity will need to be addressed by a licensed dentist - sooner or later.
 In this local tooth infection blog, we have discussed the importance of treating any visible tooth cavities as soon as can.